srsran/srsRAN_Project_docs/docs/source/general/source/2_installation.rst

     make -j $(nproc)
     make test -j $(nproc)

-You can now run the gNB from *srsRAN_Project/build/apps/gnb/*.
-Here you will find the gNB binary.
+You can now run the gNB from ``srsRAN_Project/build/apps/gnb/``.
+The :ref:`Getting Started <getting_started>` section of the documentation outlines how to run the gNB application.